tankh99/tp/docs/DeveloperGuide.md

 **Rationale for implementation:**

-1. Pop-up window with URL link and a copy button
+1. Pop-up window with a URL link and a copy button

 **Alternative considered:**

-1. Display a list of commands directly in command box
+1. Display a list of commands directly in the command box
 2. Display a full window with a user guide

 <!-- @@author -->